Merzasphor/MWSE/docs/source/references/crime-types.md

 killing    | `2`   | Killed NPCs or creatures
 pickpocket | `4`   | Pickpocketed NPCs or creatures
 theft      | `5`   | Picked up owned objects
-trespass   | `6`   | Lockpicked, probed, unlocked or slept in owned objects werewolf   | `7`   | Detected while transforming into a werewolf
+trespass   | `6`   | Lockpicked, probed, unlocked or tried to sleep in owned objects werewolf   | `7`   | Detected while transforming into a werewolf